jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 A brief description of the events:

+  - 1) NWd VM sends a direct request message to SP1.
+Further, SP1 sends a direct request message to SP2.
-  - 1) Secure interrupt triggers while SP2 is running and SP1 is blocked.
+  - 2) Secure interrupt triggers while SP2 is running and SP1 is blocked.
-  - 2) Gets trapped to SPMC as IRQ.
+       Execution gets trapped to SPMC as IRQ.
   - 3) SPMC finds the target vCPU of secure partition responsible for handling this secure interrupt.
 In this scenario, it is SP1.
   - 4) SPMC pends vIRQ for SP1 and signals through FFA_INTERRUPT interface.